We recommend all entrants read the rules carefully before entering. If you have any questions please see our Frequently

 - Under no circumstances can alterations be made to poems once entered.

-- If you would like confirmation that your postal entry has been received, please include a stamped addressed envelope/postcard with your entry.
-Online entries made via the website will receive automatic confirmation at the time of submission.
+- Online entries made via the website will receive automatic confirmation at the time of submission.

 - Telephone or email confirmation of receipt is not available.
 Poetry Society staff are unable to confirm the content of documents submitted online, so please ensure you send the correct version.

 - The competition organisers reserve the right to change the judging panel without notice and not to award prizes if, in the judges’ opinion, such an action is justified.

 - The judges read all the entries; their decision is final.
 Neither the judges nor Poetry Society staff will enter into any correspondence.